 Psychiatrists prescribe medication only after comparing the expected benefits and potential side effects, making decisions after carefully considering data, history, and preferences.

-“Medication management in psychiatry is equal parts science and art,” Dr. Siperstein said.
+“Medication management in psychiatry is equal parts science and art,” Dr. Siperstein says.
 “I always try to tailor treatment options to individual and specific needs.”

 For both medications, there’s potential for long and short-term effects.
 The duration of use and dosage can influence the presence and severity of side effects.

-“Anticonvulsants and antipsychotics each have many different uses and varied nuances in terms of side effect profiles,” Dr. Siperstein said.
+“Anticonvulsants and antipsychotics each have many different uses and varied nuances in terms of side effect profiles,” Dr. Siperstein says.